WebDevBooster/dozenal/README.md

 [2]: The *sol* bit in *soleen* stands for "solitary".

 <a name="note3"></a>
 [3]: After replacing *solreen* with **soleen** the checklist passes for *eleven*.
 Plus, **soleen** is much easier to pronounce.
 And after replacing *twereen* with **delk** the checklist now also passes for *twelve* and we have a super satisfying win across the board!
 I just came up with these replacements for *solreen* and *twereen* and they feel great.
 First, I thought that simply just dropping the "r" from *solreen* is a neat way to solve the problem there.
 And since the *sol* bit in *soleen* stands for "solitary", I thought why not apply the same idea to the counterpart for *twelve* and start the word with a "d" which stands for "duo".
-So, starting with "d" I thought that **delk** feels like a nice, short and easy to pronounce word that ticks all the checklist boxes.
+So, starting with "d" I thought that **delk** feels like a nice, short and easy to pronounce word that ticks all the checklist boxes. <br>
+Update: realized that *delk* is too close to *dek*.
+So, to avoid potential confusion, let's go with **delm** instead.

 <a name="note4"></a>
 [4]: There's no decimal counterpart, but if we assumed the guidelines as the checklist, it would pass.